wdescamps/ObsidianGPT/README.md

 # ObsidianGPT

-Python Notebooks which explore the interaction between the GPT4 model and Obsidian Software capabilities
+Explores the interaction between the OpenAi GPT models and Obsidian Software note taking and graph visualization capabilities

+Goals :

+--> Create a Network Graph of available ML and DeepL models for each data types

+--> Add information for each model

+--> Visualize the results